shufanhe/MyRecipe/docs/iteration_report_5.md

    - Keep trying to implement JavaScript for like/review
 2. Khanh:
    - Upload images for recipes
-   - Allow users to change their profile pictures, name as well as emails
+   - Allow users to change their profile pictures, name and emails.
    - Allow other users to follow each other accounts so that they can know when a user create a new recipe
-   - More concrete and coverage for unit tests
+   - Check edge-cases to make more comprehensive unit-tests.
 3. Diana:
    - Finish implementing user preferences.
    - Restrict creator to only select from the given categories when they create a recipe.
    - Front-end for pages.
    - Add more unit-tests.